giff

 Are your thoughts really yours?

 Are your thoughts really yours?
 You may be wondering why I’m asking such a bizarre question again and again.
 Of course, my thoughts are mine, you may say.
 But, are they?
 That may take some time.
 So, let’s just focus on “the how” part for now.
 How do you think?
 Well, all of us think in some kind of a language.
 Most probably our mother tongue.
 If you are someone whose mother tongue is English, then most probably you would be thinking in English, you just have 26 letters to form the words for your thoughts.
+Why are there only 26 letters in the English alphabet?
+In my mother tongue, which is Malayalam, I have 52 letters to form the words for my thoughts.
+Does that mean I have the potential to think more(double) than what an English speaking folk can?

 Now as we have messed up the ‘how’ part let’s move back to the ‘what’ part.
 Whatever your mother tongue is, it was taught to you by the people around you.
 Not only your mother tongue, whatever language you learn, somebody taught it to you.
 They taught you that language not to make you a poet or a writer, but to exchange their opinions and believes onto you.